 Yoast SEO for WordPress training

 Want to get to know all possibilities of Yoast SEO?
 In this training we’ll explain all features and functionalities of Yoast SEO.
-You’ll learn how to use it to it’s full extend!
+You’ll learn how to use it to it’s full extent!
 Take our Yoast SEO for WordPress training and become a Yoast SEO for WordPress expert.